 Andy, Lyndon, thanks very much for getting back to me about this.

-It’d be a real shame if I’ve received a permanent decrease, as I’ve worked hard on my blog, but I’m hoping that after a few weeks things will return to normal.
+It’d be a shame if I’ve received a permanent decrease, as I’ve worked hard on the blog, but I’m hoping that after a few weeks things will return to normal.